 Individual solicitations will define additional review criteria for a specific funding opportunity, and will often assign percentage points to how each review criterion will weigh in to the overall proposal score.
 Applicants are advised to read the solicitation's review criteria information carefully and to allocate space in their proposal to reflect the relative weights of the individual criteria.

-Statement on Digital Data Management - Here, data management involves all stages of the digital data life cycle including capture, analysis, sharing, and preservation.
+DOE Statement on Digital Data Management - Here, data management involves all stages of the digital data life cycle including capture, analysis, sharing, and preservation.
 The focus of this statement is sharing and preservation of digital research data.

-This website will provide prospective grant applicants with information about the Office of Science grant process.
 Acquisition and contracting services are provided by the DOE Office of Science Integrated Support Center (ISC).
 The ISC is a virtual organization comprised of the combined support capabilities of offices in Chicago, Illinois, and Oak Ridge, Tennessee.
 You can also reach the ISC Office of Acquisition and Assistance.

 For more information about proposal requirements for the following DOE subunits please refer to the links below: